Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

        5. Global Access: Disable
        6. Click **Done**.
     8. Click **‘Create’**.
-    9. From the loadbalancers list, select the name of the newly created loadbalancer and take note of the Frontend IP address.
+    9. From the loadbalancers list, click on the name of the newly created loadbalancer and take note of the Frontend IP address.
 This will be the IP address that will be used for our new DNS record set in the next step.

 42. Now let’s add a new DNS record set for the wildcard of `*.apps.<cluster name>.<base domain>` to our private DNS zone.
 This DNS record is very important and is required for your ingress cluster operator to be able to listen and receive ingress traffic from the Master nodes.
 At this time, the console pods & authentication pods on the master nodes try to repeatedly connect with the ingress (router) pods to establish a legit route for their respective path endpoints.
 Because of the absence of this record set in step 37 above, some of the cluster operators remain unavailable.
     1. Go to **‘Network Services’** > **‘Cloud DNS’**